Darker than Amber (film)

 Darker than Amber is a 1970 film adaptation of John D. MacDonald's 1966 mystery/suspense novel, Darker than Amber.
 It was directed by Robert Clouse from a screenplay by MacDonald and Ed Waters.

 The film starred Rod Taylor as Travis McGee, the protagonist of a series of successful novels by MacDonald.
 Darker than Amber and The Empty Copper Sea (adapted as the 1983 film Travis McGee starring Sam Elliott) remain the only McGee novels adapted to the big screen to date.
-The film also marked the final onscreen appearance of actress Jane Russell prior to her death in 2011, with the exception of a documentary appearance in 2007.

 Critical reception was positive, but the film was not a financial success.